 In addition to being large, many Great Danes are voracious drinkers.
 While you may have gotten them a lovely raised feeder (check out our list here if you haven’t) to elevate their water bowl, they’ll be looking for more than one way to get their fluids.

-Naturally, this phenomena doesn’t really set in until they’ve reached their full size.
+Naturally, this phenomenon doesn’t really set in until they’ve reached their full size.
 However, don’t be surprised if your growing (or grown) Great Dane figures out that the sink faucet is a never-ending supply of fresh and tasty water.

 Some sneaky Danes even learn how to turn the water on and off on their own to squelch their thirst!